 3.1.1 Parsons ES staff will work onsite during survey, brush clearing, geophysical survey, soil boring and monitoring well installation, and groundwater sampling work.
 If at any point in the investigation CWM is detected, work is to stop immediately and actions outlined in Section 5.0 will be taken immediately.
-Personnel will wear Level D protection:
+Personnel will wear Level D protection in established work zones on DDMT:

-- Standard work clothes with long pants and sleeves; - Safety boots (except during geophysical work); - · Hard hat when overhead hazards exist; and - Hearing protection when near heavy equipment.
+- Standard work clothes with long pants and sleeves; - Safety boots (except during geophysical work); - Hard hat when overhead hazards exist; and - Hearing protection when near heavy equipment.